 Well aware of the potential of this bug in our software, companies and brands have, for well over a century, resorted to celebrity endorsements to promote their products.
 Michael Jordan’s endorsement pushes the sale of products as varied as Nike, Coke, Wheaties, McDonald’s, Hanes, Oakley and Gatorade, even though there is absolutely no rational reason why we should assume that his opinions on sunglasses or fast food are any better than those of anybody else.
-Rationally we know that the fact that someone is good at basketball doesn’t necessarily mean that he’s good at anything else, but we still fall for it.
-And let’s not even go into the whole problem of celebrities pushing sham “medical” treatments, or pushing anti-vaccine idiocy, in which case the halo effect lends itself to produce a real, measurable damage to our lives.
+And just like we listen to them in regards to products, we also do it in regards to ideology.

 “Entertainers are popular and easily ascend to the celebrity status and often are taken far more seriously than they deserve to be, for example when asked to testify at Congressional hearings about weighty public-political matters of which they know little.
 Their views are earnestly solicited because of their popularity and because politicians seek to increase their own popularity and visibility by associating with celebrities.”